Hopes & Dreams of the Achievement Center

 “YES !
 I can !”

-The Additional Educational Needs Department (AEN) has grown from strength to strength, in the past years boasting of a decade long period of success.
+The Achievement Center (ACe) has grown from strength to strength, in the past years boasting of a decade long period of success.

-The founder and backbone, Mrs. Suzie Hachez is the Director of “Additional Education Needs Department”.
-The minute number of 3 students in the year 2001 have now increased to a whopping 121 students in its fold and a strong nurturing team of 42 Learning Support Assistant (LSA) in total.
+The founder and backbone, Mrs. Suzie Hachez is the Director of “Achievement Center”.
+The minute number of 3 students in the year 2001 have now increased to a whopping 121 students in its fold and a strong nurturing team of 47 Learning Support Assistant (LSA) in total.

 Whilst leading this dedicated team, Mrs. Suzie has developed a suitable environment to support the students’ cognitive, emotional and social abilities throughout these many years at CIS.